2014 Event Schedule

 CLOSED FOR THE SEASON

-5th Wednesday: Friends' Richard Koontz Memorial Lecture: "The Battle of the Bulge M.I.A.
+5th Wednesday: CANCELLED DUE TO WEATHER Friends' Richard Koontz Memorial Lecture: "The Battle of the Bulge M.I.A.
 Diggers.”
 Retired 99th Regional Readiness Command SGT MAJ Joseph Keirn, of Altoona, will discuss his experiences as a member of an international team of private citizens who actively search for the remains of thirty-three 99th Infantry Division soldiers listed as missing in action since the Battle of the Bulge in 1944.
 7:30 p.m. $$Donation accepted for admission

 9th Charter Day Sunday: There will be FREE ADMISSION beginning at NOON to commemorate the granting of the Charter from Charles II to William Penn which founded “Penn’s Woods” in 1681.
 12:00 noon to 4:00 p.m.